TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - updated sign in to be online after a successful registration -done
     - implemented fully the synchronization with the database for profile -done -made it so only students with is_admin=true can access the admin panel -done
+    - make and synchronize images to students -done

 =======================================================================================